Defunct Memories: Xcitement Wrestling Federation

 "The acquisition of the WCW brand is a strategic move for us," said Stuart Snyder, President and Chief Operating Officer for World Wrestling Federation Entertainment.
 "We are assuming a brand with global distribution and recognition.
 We are adding thousands of hours to our tape library that can be repurposed for home videos, television, Internet streaming, and broadband applications.
 The WCW opens new opportunities for growth in our Pay Per View, live events, and consumer products divisions, as well as the opportunity to develop new television programming using new stars.
 We also will create additional advertising and sponsorship opportunities.
 In short, it is a perfect fit."

 The news of WWF acquiring WCW sent shockwaves throughout the wrestling industry and created much uncertainty.
-Without any viable alternatives with national exposure, the talent and fans were only left with one primary option.
+Without any viable alternatives with national exposure, the talent and fans were left with only one primary option.
 What promotion could fill the void, and who could fund it?

 The XWF and Kevin Harrington